joachimschaaf/dockerdemo/wsapp/README.md

 ## Copy a file into the container using the rancher client

+You need the Docker Container of the Database Container for this!
+Use the following command to find the right id:

+    rancher --host fra1lap6d.1worldsync.com docker ps

 Use the following command to copy a file to the container:

     rancher --host fra1lap6d.1worldsync.com docker cp README.md <container-id>:/tmp